cincheo/daquota/README.md

 | `this`/`<component>` | `moment(date)` | Access to the moment.js API in any component |

 ## Collaboration API

+This API provides sync and share support for local-first design.

 Except for the `logInWithCredentials` and `clearSyncDescriptor` functions, all these require to be logged in to the server.